Lauren B. Collister

 Specializing in open access, ethnography, CMC, virtual worlds, multimodality

 I am the Electronic Publications Associate at the Office of Scholarly Communication and Publishing at the University of Pittsburgh.
-I specialize in open access policy and e-journal administration.
+I specialize in e-journal administration and open access.

 I am also an active scholar in sociolinguistics, digital gaming, and semiotics.
 I hold a Ph.D.
 Sociolinguistics from the University of Pittsburgh.
 I have particularly focused on the study of multimodal discourse analysis in online environments.
 My dissertation project was an ethnography of World of Warcraft.
 I am particularly interested in the intersection of multimodal communication strategies and identity.

-I have provided some proof copies of my publications below.
+I have provided links to proof copies of my publications below.
 If you need any other PDFs, please contact me directly.

 Collister, L. (2012) “The Discourse Deictics ^ and <-- in a World of Warcraft Community.”
 Discourse, Context, and Media, 1:1.
 PDF.